 Shimon (Gabriel) Farkas, M.D. is an anesthesiology resident at New York Medical College in Westchester, New York.
 In December 2016 he exhibited a poster at teh New York State Society of Anesthesiologists Postgraduate Assembly.
 He presented a case report describing the use of a novel type of nerve block called the PEC I and II block that anesthetizes the nerves that innervate the chest wall, which helps with post-operative pain control.

 Class of 2014

-In Florida, he will work as a staff/faculty hospitalist at UF Health Shands Medical Center.
-In Haiti, Dr. Gibbs will work on public health projects and spend time doing clinical work as an internist on the wards, in the ICU, and/or in the clinic.
+In Florida, he worked as a staff/faculty hospitalist at UF Health Shands Medical Center.
+In Haiti, Dr. Gibbs worked on public health projects and spend time doing clinical work as an internist on the wards, in the ICU, and/or in the clinic.

-Dr. Gibbs’ global health project in Haiti is aimed at improving outpatient care for diabetics in Port-au-Prince through frequent follow up with community health workers.
+Dr. Gibbs’ global health project in Haiti focused on improving outpatient care for diabetics in Port-au-Prince through frequent follow up with community health workers.